ktmeaton/balcony-garden/_posts/2022-05-28-planting-day.md

 | Nearest Climate Station    | Altitude | Last Spring Frost | First Fall Frost | Growing Season |
 |:---------------------------|:---------|:------------------|:-----------------|:---------------|
 | EDMONTON CITY CENTRE A, AB | 2198'    | May 15            | Sep 16           | 123 days       |

+I am 13 days behind schedule, so we might be cutting it close for harvesting some of the root vegetables.

 ## Upcoming